NHK Radio 2: History

-Planned closure
+Background to closure

 It has been suggested that NHK Radio 2 will shut down and the AM network will be reduced to one network.
 On January 13, 2021, NHK drafted a plan aiming at the 2025 fiscal year.
 The goal was to reformat the AM frequencies in order to limit to NHK Radio 1.
 It was suggested that the shutdown was planned for 2025.

 The management committee will compile public opinion for the total closure of the station at the end of 2025 and, after approval by the Diet, the official decision to close the station will be taken, with total closure scheduled for 2026.
+On November 28, 2025, the Ministry of Internal Affairs and Communications scheduled the closure to be March 31, 2026.
+The date was later revised to 29 March 2026.

 In order to carry out a demonstration experiment in preparation for the closure of Radio 2 Broadcasting, starting from the reorganization in the spring of 2022, the English language course program "Basic English for Junior High School Students" (Level 1) was broadcast on a trial basis from 6 o'clock (Monday to Friday) on NHK Radio 1.
 Level 2 of the course was broadcast on NHK FM.
 In 2023, "Radio English Conversation" and "Radio Business English" were added at 7 o'clock.

+On March 30, 2026, the station shut down and its programs were partitioned between NHK Radio 1 (to be renamed NHK AM effective that date) and NHK FM, which absorbed most of its programs, mainly language courses.
+The closure of NHK Radio 2 also brought to an end a handful of programmes not transferred to the remaining stations, including a 101-year run of comprehensive stock market reports on the radio, Arabic lessons, and social welfare seminars.

+Shutdown

+The station closed at 12:05am JST on the early hours of March 30, 2026, after a short program regarding the reorganization of NHK Radio, followed by the call sign of the local station (except for Hokkaido stations, which always only identified with a generic "NHK Radio 2" ID).
+The goal of its closure is to save approximately 37 billion yen over a twenty-year period.
+On 30–31 March, the station's frequencies ran instrumental music for the length of the broadcast day (5:55am-11.45pm JST), accompanied with announcements regarding the closure of the station and explaining where individual programmes had moved during each programme's respective timeslot, with the stations ceasing transmissions at various times, and JOAB in Tokyo transmitting all the way to the end of the broadcast day on the 31st.